Jeetpal1/todos-list/README.md

 # Getting Started with Create React App

+Jeetpal's Todolist is a react based project.
+I created this to revise my web development skills.
+Moreover, I use todo list in my daily routine, that is I wanted to created my own todo list app, in which I can customize things according to me.
+This app uses local storage to store the add tasks.

+How to run?
+Simply download the build folder, and you can open index.html file by using vs code or by broswer directly.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts